 What You Can Do in Your Project

-The core modernisation provides the foundation.
-However, the decisive lever lies within your project: in the extension architecture, the write paths, and the rules you lay down for agents.
+The Core modernisation provides the foundation.
+However, the crucial lever lies within your project: in the extension architecture, the write paths, and the rules you establish for agents.

 <?php